Teleop Dataset Recording

 Record demonstration datasets by teleoperating a simulated robot with a physical leader arm.

-SO101-Nexus ships with a Gradio-based teleop recorder in the core package.
+SO101-Nexus ships with a Gradio-based teleop recorder.
 You drive a simulated robot with a physical SO-100 or SO-101 leader arm, and demonstrations are saved as LeRobot v3 datasets ready to push to the Hugging Face Hub.

 Quickstart with uvx

-If you have uv installed, you can launch the recorder against either backend without setting up a venv. uvx resolves the package and the teleop extra into an ephemeral environment:
+If you have uv installed, you can launch the recorder without setting up a venv. uvx resolves the package and the teleop extra into an ephemeral environment:

 Installation